Fawzy-AI-Explorer/NLP-Tea/01-Text-Preprocessing/1.1-Text-Preprocessing/Theory.md

 # Text Preprocessing

 # What ... ?
-- the process of cleaning and transforming raw text into a format suitable for NLP tasks
+-  the process of cleaning and transforming raw text into a format suitable for NLP tasks.
+-  first step of NLP projects.

 # Why ... ?
 -  Text data often contains noise such as punctuation, special characters, and irrelevant symbols.
 Preprocessing helps remove these elements.
 -  Different forms of words (e.g., “run,” “running,” “ran”) can convey the same meaning but appear in different forms.
 Preprocessing techniques like stemming and lemmatization help standardize these variations.
 -  raw text has Mixed cases ("Hello" , "hello") Models treat "Hello" and "hello" as different words. and more...

 # When ... ?